sensu/sensu-docs/content/sensu-enterprise/3.1/integrations/jira.md

 issue_type   |
 -------------|------
-description  | Specifies default issue type for projects. required     | false type         | String default      | `Incident`
+description  | Specifies default issue type for projects. _NOTE: The project used with this integration must include the `issue_type` defined here._ required     | false type         | String default      | `Incident`